 Editor & Co-Producer: Alejandro Valdes-Rochin

 Consulting Editors: Pedro Kos & Fernando Villena

 Executive Producers: Morgan Kays, SJ Murray, Ari Rastegar, Kellie Rastegar, Tolu Olubunmi

 Fiscally sponsored by Creative Visions Foundation

-We began to make a documentary about his new life, but quickly realized we’d have to reckon with a powerful force: ICE.
+We began to make a documentary about his new life, but quickly realized he’d have to reckon with a powerful force: ICE.
 It took over a year to get filming approval from the agency, but we eventually did.
 That’s when we met Judy, the supervisor responsible for Luis’ neighborhood.
-An officer, single mother, and daughter of Cuban immigrants, she’s been candid, personal, and critical of the agency in ways that we’ve never seen on screen before.
+An officer, single mother, and daughter of Cuban immigrants, she’s been candid, personal, and critical of her agency in ways that we’ve never seen on screen before.

 - Chris Temple and Zach Ingrasci